Stay Tooned! (video game)

 Stay Tooned! (subtitled "Unsweetened Multi-Game Experience!") is a 1996 action-adventure video game developed by Funnybone Interactive and published by Sierra On-Line for Microsoft Windows and Macintosh.
-In the game, the player must navigate through the apartment complex to find the TV remote to zap rogue cartoon characters back into TV Land.
+In the game, the player must navigate through an apartment complex to find a TV remote to zap rogue cartoon characters back into TV Land.

 Gameplay

 Stay Tooned! is an action-adventure game where the player must retrieve several keys in an apartment complex to find a remote to zap rogue cartoon characters back into TV Land after they have been let out of the television and stolen the remote.
 The apartment complex has five floors to navigate, including the roof, the basement and several hidden rooms.
 Numerous tasks must be completed to retrieve the keys, such as building a Rube Goldberg machine; some of the tasks are abnormal, such as shaving Fiddle to the bone.

 To retrieve the remote, the player must find an oven mitt for the oven in Apartment 5D, which houses the remote.
 Once the player gets the remote, the toons must be zapped into the television to beat the game.